 Emergency Transfers, Transfers under the RRC or the Post 10/1/99 RRC, Mandatory Administrative Transfers, and Voluntary Administrative Transfers take precedence over new admissions from waitlists.
 Family Public Housing Resident Transfers will be processed on an ongoing basis in conjunction with new admissions from waitlists.

 For new admissions, the CHA will match the next unit available to the highest- ranking applicant for a unit by bedroom size, type, and accessible features, if any.
 Admissions preferences are used to determine the order of selection from the waitlist.
-If two applicants with the same preference status need the same type and size of unit, the applicant with the earliest date of application will be offered the unit; 24 CFR § 960.206(c).
+If two applicants with the same preference status need the same type and size of unit, the applicant with the earliest date of application will be offered the unit.
+24 CFR § 960.206(c).

 If more than one unit of the appropriate size and type is available, the first unit to be offered will be the unit that is or will be ready first for move-in.
 If two units are ready for move-in on the same day, the first unit to be offered will be the first unit that became vacant.

-Once contact is made with an applicant they must accept any unit offered within two business days of the date of the unit offer letter (or the date the alternative format of communication designated by an applicant with disabilities was provided).
+Once contact is made with an applicant, they must accept any unit offered within two business days of the date of the unit offer letter (or the date the alternative format of communication designated by an applicant with disabilities was provided).
 If an applicant refuses a unit offer, the property manager will determine whether the refusal was with or without good cause.
 If the applicant does not respond to the unit offer within two business days, they will be removed from the waitlist.

 8. Pursuant to the RRC, leaseholders with a right of return will receive unit offers in accordance with the stipulations and requirements of the RRC.